 Artifacts -> all the relevant information such as ABI used to connect to the client-side application

-Hardhat.config.js -> configuration of hardhat, usually include information such as the version of solidity, connected network, and account used to push the smart contract to the blockchain network.
+Hardhat.config.js -> configuration of hardhat, usually includes information such as the version of solidity, connected network, and account used to push the smart contract to the blockchain network.

 After creating the sample project, the first thing we need to do is set up the configuration file for our smart contract project.
 In this case, we need to push the smart contract to Ropsten test network, which permits testing of blockchain development prior to mainnet release.
 [13] The test network behaves the same as mainnet and provides free test Ether to use to perform transactions on the network.
 Each test net either uses proof-of-work or proof-of-authority as their validation algorithms.
 Each test net are usually supported by different web3.0 libraries such as geth and parity, potentially provide better network connection and more blockchain framework to work with.
 Below are some other examples of test net.
 [14]